dbricare/ShelterAnimalOutcomes/README.md

 Possible outcomes are: Adoption, Died, Euthanasia, Return to owner, Transfer.

-The jupyter notebooks in this repository contain exploratory analysis as well as a machine learning model based on a gradient boosting machine to make outcome predictions.
+The jupyter notebooks in this repository contain exploratory analysis as well as a gradient boosting machine to make outcome predictions.
 This model is optimized to reduce the multiclass logarithmic loss.

 Since the data size is relatively small, training was done on a late 2013 Macbook Pro.